binaryage/totalfinder-web/licensing.md

 ---
-layout: tf-page
+layout: tf-doc
 title: Licensing TotalFinder
 subtitle: Licensing TotalFinder
-prev: Uninstallation
-prev_link: /uninstallation
-next: Registration
-next_link: /registration
 ---

 ## Trial Version

 <div class="license-desk">
 You may install TotalFinder and use it in trial mode for 14 days.
-Then you should decide to buy it or uninstall it.
+Then you decide to buy it or uninstall it.
 </div>

 The trial version displays an info badge in the top-right part of every window: